 “Yes,” she said in a murmur, “Yes.”

 As she pulled her sweater on again, a knock came at the office door.
 Liza slowly peered inside.

-“I’ll do better on the next essay,” said Mark, collecting his books.
+“I’ll do better on the next essay,” said Terry, collecting his books.